Scaling Agile Programs with SAFe

 Q: How does continuous, last-minute critical business requirements affect portfolio level backlog and future release planning?

-A: If these last-minute changes are not managed through the regular program backlog grooming cadence, then it will have a big impact on your existing plans.
+A: If these last-minute changes are not managed through the regular program backlog refinement cadence, then it will have a big impact on your existing plans.
 If changes to release plans are allowed after your Agile teams have made commitments to those plans, then you have effectively invalidated the planning process and the teams' ability to establish a predictable cadence.
 This is where a strong release train engineer (RTE) is important to assist in ensuring working agreements are honored.

 Q: How do you account for work for non-functional or compliance items?
 Are they considered overhead so you deduct them from individuals' or teams' capacity?